mrkmg/color-pond/README.md

 =========

 - ~~Implement data crunching in a web-worker seperate from ui thread~~
-- Improve
 - Implement aggressive organisms
-- Implement a more realistic "flow", aka currents and whirlpools
+- ~~Implement a more realistic "flow", aka currents and whirlpools~~
 - Optimization of the Consumer Pathfinding algorithm
 - Create proper objects to represent the Pond, Resources, Materials, and the Organisms